Strike at VW's Slovak unit extends into third day

-BRATISLAVA, June 21 Volkswagen AG's Slovak unit and unions paused seven-hour negotiations on a wage deal on Wednesday night as a strike continued into its third day, union chief Zoroslav Smolinsky said.
+BRATISLAVA, June 21 (Reuters) - Volkswagen AG's Slovak unit and unions paused seven-hour negotiations on a wage deal on Wednesday night as a strike continued into its third day, union chief Zoroslav Smolinsky said.

 "This is not a failure of talks, I am hopeful we will reach a deal when we return to the table on Thursday at 15.30 (1330 GMT)," he said in a phone interview.